Financial Aid Policies

 Financial Aid Disbursement Policy

 Financial aid funds are applied to your tuition charges on your Tri-C account no sooner than 35 days after the start of every part-of-term (session).
-For example, if you are enrolled in a course during the Fall 2017 Full-term 16-weeks session and enrolled in a course during the second 8-weeks session (Session B) your financial aid funds for your Full-term course will be applied to your Tri-C student account on or after October 1, 2017 and your financial aid funds for your Session B course will be applied to your Tri-C student account on or after November 26, 2017.
+For example, if you are enrolled in a course during the Spring 2018 Full-term 16-weeks session and enrolled in a course during the second 8-weeks session (Session B) your financial aid funds for your Full-term course will be applied to your Tri-C student account on or after February 18, 2018 and your financial aid funds for your Session B course will be applied to your Tri-C student account on or after April 22, 2018.

 Based on the session for which you are enrolled, your financial aid will be applied to your Tri-C student account 35 days after the start of each session.
 For more information about when financial aid funds are released for the semester, students can view this link or check the Important Dates for all financial aid dates for the 2017-2018 academic year.